kennydukor/HomeLabSetup/README.md

 4. **ClusterIP routing requires working kube-proxy** - If pods can reach services via pod IP but not via ClusterIP, check that kube-proxy is running on all nodes.

 5. **Fresh VM solves persistent issues** - When a node experiences repeated failures despite fixes, recreating the VM from scratch (with proper configuration) is often faster than troubleshooting deep system issues.

+6. **Cloudflare Tunnel + HTTP mode = No Ingress TLS needed** - When using Cloudflare Tunnel with HTTP mode, do NOT configure TLS in your Kubernetes Ingress.
+Cloudflare handles all SSL at their edge.
+Including a `tls:` section in the Ingress causes redirect loops (ERR_TOO_MANY_REDIRECTS) because the Ingress tries to force HTTPS while the tunnel sends HTTP.

 **Author:** Kenechi Dukor